 This may be one of Pearl’s entry level kits but don’t let that fool you.
 It offers excellent quality and a great place for a beginner drummer to start.
 That’s no surprise really either, as Pearl are considered to be the world leader in drums and percussion with a company ethos to provide the highest level of quality, function, durability and sound.

 As with most beginner kits, the cymbals are questionable and you’ll be looking to upgrade them at some point down the line.
 The throne isn’t great either, but for the price, you can hardly expect everything to be truly high quality.
-And that’s what the drums are… They’re well built with a decent sound that you’ll be happy with for a good while and with strong and sturdy hardware in the kit, you’re ready to rock.
+And that’s what this set is… They’re well built with a decent sound that you’ll be happy with for a good while and with strong and sturdyhardware in the kit, you’re ready to rock.

 Rating: (4 / 5)